SKU shown: BDBS-G (sterile pouch-style face mask with integrated neck guard).

 - ISO Class 4 / Class 10 cleanroom workflows requiring sterile facial/neck coverage as part of gowning.

-- EU GMP Grade A/B aseptic operations where gowning qualification and face/neck controls are emphasized by program expectations.
+- EU GMP Grade A/B aseptic operations where gowning qualification and face/neck controls are emphasized.

 - Life sciences and critical manufacturing processes where mask integrity and fit help reduce droplet and particle shedding risk.